w3c/guide/process/tilt/index.md

 - Transition requests ([2](#note2))
 - Anything related to the operational management of developing W3C specs

-*(1) Those requests still need W3C Management approval in parallel.*
+*(1) Those requests still need W3C Senior Leadership team (SLT) approval in parallel.*
 {:#note1}

-*(2) TiLT delegates its authority for transition requests.*
+*(2) TiLT delegates its authority to the transitions team ([@w3c/transitions](https://github.com/orgs/w3c/teams/transitions)) for transition requests.*
 {:#note2}

 ### Out of Scope {#out}

 The TiLT is “internal to the Team”; it does not have Membership- or community-facing activities.
-Generally speaking, project management and strategy roles carry out these Membership-and community-facing activities.
+Generally speaking, project &amp; process and technical strategy roles carry out these Membership-and community-facing activities.
 However, asking approval from TiLT is a signal that can be exposed to the outside.

-TiLT does not replace the Strategy Function (e.g., what Workshops W3C should organize).
+TiLT does not replace the Technical Strategy Function (e.g., what Workshops W3C should organize).
 Note, however, that the TiLT does play a role for related decisions (e.g., Workshop approval).

-TiLT does not replace Board of Directors nor W3C Management functions.
+TiLT does not replace Board of Directors nor W3C Senior Leadership team (SLT) functions.
 For example, the TiLT does not establish a budget, but through its decisions (e.g., Workshop approval), there are likely to be budgetary impacts (e.g., Workshop costs, human resources for Team Contacts, etc.).
 Thus, TiLT may be asked to provide input to budget discussions.

 ## Composition {#composition}